 Skills management is a transversal HR tool to identify skills, assess internal needs, inform employees about their development or define new assessment methods.

-You will spend your time analysing, understanding and communicating with your talents.
+You will spend your time analyzing, understanding, and communicating with your talents.
 Reprocessing and classifying your data should be simplified and automated.

 HR DASHBOARDS: WHAT SHOULD YOU KEEP IN MIND?